dertuman/autohotkey/README.md

 # autohotkey
 Useful Autohotkey scripts.
-Autohotkey is a software that allows you to map actions based on keyboard or mouse events, automate, and much more, using it's own language and paradigms.
-More info: https://www.autohotkey.com/
+AutoHotkey is a free, open-source scripting language for Windows that allows users to easily create small to complex scripts for all kinds of tasks such as: form fillers, auto-clicking, macros, etc. More info: https://www.autohotkey.com/

 # List of available scripts